Elsie19/clam/headers/README.md

 ### Clam standard headers

 These headers are included with every version of Clam.
+Most if not all of these headers are written in pure bash with no external dependencies, and exceptions will be listed below.

 | Name 	       | Usage     |
 |:------------:|-----------|